uchuhimo/konf/README.md

 ### v0.17.0

-After migrate to tree-based source APIs, many deprecated APIs are removed, including:
+After migrated to tree-based source APIs, many deprecated APIs are removed, including:

 - `Source`: all `isXXX` and `toXXX` APIs
 - `Config`: `layer`, `addSource` and `withSourceFrom`